AUDIE CORNISH, HOST:

 WALSH: I didn't mind it.
-I mean, it was - it seemed like at the time, and I know this might sound ridiculous but it seemed like all was fair in love and war.
-And I was trying to say this guy who mewed the world, regarded as a cancer icon, and the greatest cyclist in the history of the Tour de France - in my view, he's a fraud.
+I mean, it was - it seemed like at the time, and I know this might sound ridiculous, but it seemed like all was fair in love and war.
+And I was trying to say this guy, whom you, the world, regard as a cancer icon and the greatest cyclist in the history of the Tour de France - in my view, he's a fraud.

-But of course Armstrong is going to be pretty upset at that and he did react with tremendous aggression towards me.
-And it always kind of intrigued me, I'd say, that he could call me in print, the worst journalist who ever existed, a journalist, who he said who would lie, who would steal, who would do anything to bring me that down and everybody seemed to think that was fine.
+Well, of course Armstrong is going to be pretty upset at that, and he did react with tremendous aggression towards me.
+And it always kind of intrigued me, I'd say, that he could call me in print the worst journalist who ever existed, a journalist who, he said, who would lie, who would steal, who would do anything to bring me that down - and everybody seemed to think that was fine.
 So what?
 Walsh is only a blooming journalist.

 But now, of course, in fairness, lots of people have tweeted me to say, look, I'm sorry I doubted you.
 I thought you were wrong, I now realize you were right.
 And that has been, I suppose, satisfying in a way.
 But honestly, I didn't ever for a moment think I was getting this story wrong.

 CORNISH: David, at this point in looking at what Lance Armstrong is trying to do, why do you think he's doing it now?